serge-rgb/compiler/README.md

 inspiration for this, but I plan on attacking the problem from a more explicit angle, which may end up meaning lots of intrinsics, which are not technically a language feature.
-Not because I think ISPC's approach is wrong, but rather I want to try this out and see if it works.
+Not because I think ISPC's approach is wrong, but rather I want to try something different and see where it goes.

 When?
 -----